mosaicws/debian-lxc-container-toolkit/README.md

-# Debian Base Scripts
+# Debian LXC Container Toolkit

-A comprehensive suite of Bash scripts for setting up and managing Debian 13 service containers using Podman and systemd Quadlet.
+A set of Bash scripts for setting up and managing Debian 13 service containers using Podman and systemd Quadlet.

 Designed for LXC environments with best practices for security, automation, and maintainability.

 ## Overview